 - Slip-and-falls.
-Lifeguard exhortations that pool-goers not run on deck are well-warranted.
-Decks are often made of materials that can be slippery when wet, and victims are at risk of hitting their head on the hard deck during a fall.
+Lifeguard warnings that pool-goers not run on the deck are well-warranted.
+Decks are often made of materials that can be slippery when wet, and victims are at risk of hitting their head on the hard surface if they fall.
 Such head trauma may result in loss of consciousness, which can significantly increase the risk of drowning.

 - Panic while in the water.
 Very often, unconfident swimmers will panic while in the water.
 This panic can lead to hyperventilation and thrashing movements that increase the likelihood that the swimmer will inhale water or sink below the surface.